MoRMatipour/Minard-s-Russian-campaign-interactive-visualization/README.md

 # Minard Russian Campaign Interactive Visualization

 ## Overview
 This project is a modern, interactive reimagining of **Charles Minard’s classic 1869 visualization** of Napoleon’s 1812 Russian campaign.
-The original chart is renowned for combining multiple dimensions of data—army size, geographic movement, direction, and temperature over time—into a single visualization.
+The original chart is renowned for combining multiple dimensions of data such as army size, geographic movement, direction, and temperature over time, into a single visualization.

 This interactive version allows users to **explore the campaign dynamically**, with tooltips, animations, and visual cues to highlight key events and challenges faced by Napoleon’s army.

+## Features

+- **Interactive Army Movement Map**
+  Animated lines show the advance and retreat of Napoleon’s army across Europe.

+- **Army Size Visualization**
+  Line thickness represents troop numbers, preserving Minard’s original method.

+- **Temperature Data Integration**
+  Temperature on specific dates is displayed to highlight environmental impact on troop losses.

+- **Interactive Tooltips**
+  Hover over paths to see **date, location, army size, and temperature**.

+- **Toggle Phases**
+  Switch between advance and retreat phases to analyze trends and losses.

 ## Introduction